 Bekhet et al. (2017) performed a meta-analysis to investigate the efficacy of low-level laser therapy (LLLT) with anti-inflammatory and analgesic effects, in the management of mild-to-moderate carpal tunnel syndrome (CTS).
 Eight RCTs (473 patients/631 wrists) were eligible for the final analysis.
 The overall effect estimates did not favor LLLT therapy group over placebo in all primary outcomes: visual analogue scale, symptom severity scale score, and functional status scale score.
 However, LLLT was superior to placebo in terms of grip strength and inferior to placebo in terms of sensory nerve action potential.
-Authors concluded that laser therapy is superior to placebo in terms of functional status improvement, pain reduction, or motor electrodiagnostic evaluations.
+Authors concluded that laser therapy is superior to placebo in terms of improving the grip strength; however, no significant difference was found between both groups in terms of functional status improvement, pain reduction, or motor electrodiagnostic evaluations.
 Further high-quality trials with longer follow-up periods are required to establish the efficacy of LLLT for CTS treatment.

 Franke et al. (2018) systematically reviewed the literature on the effectiveness of low-level laser therapy for patients with carpal tunnel syndrome.
-Strong evidence was found for the effectiveness of low-level laser therapy compared to placebo treatment in the very short term ( $0 \le 5$ weeks).
+Strong evidence was found for the effectiveness of low-level laser therapy compared to placebo treatment in the very short term (0≤5 weeks).
 After five weeks, the positive effects of low-level laser therapy on pain, function, or recovery diminished over time (moderate and conflicting evidence were found at seven and 12-weeks follow-up, respectively).
 Authors concluded that in the very short term low-level laser therapy is more effective as a single intervention than placebo low-level laser therapy in patients with carpal tunnel syndrome, after which the positive effects of low-level laser therapy tend to subside.
 Evidence in the mid and long term is sparse.